rbprado/Ruby-MongoDB-VMs/README.md

 The information about which users have used the program should be stored in the database.

+## Steps to run:

-## Initial Requirements
+### Initial Requirements:

-### You will need:

   * Vagrant v1.6.5 + (http://vagrantup.com)
   * Virtualbox v4.3.10 + (https://www.virtualbox.org/)

-### Clone this repositoriy with submodules (they are puppet submodules)
+### Tutorial:

+You have to run the following commands:

+    vagrant up

     Bringing machine 'mongodb' up with 'virtualbox' provider...
     Bringing machine 'develop' up with 'virtualbox' provider...
     ==> mongodb: Importing base box 'ubuntu/trusty32'...

     [...]

+    vagrant ssh develop

 ### Access to the VMs

 The following commands grants access to the VMs:

-    Ruby-MongoDB-VMs$ vagrant ssh mongodb
+    vagrant ssh mongodb
-    Ruby-MongoDB-VMs$ vagrant ssh develop
+    vagrant ssh develop

 To access a VM from another, use ssh with "vagrant" user to the configured IPs at the Vagrantfile.

 To access the VM mongodb:
     ssh vagrant@192.168.2.3

 To access the VM develop:
     ssh vagrant@192.168.2.2